Queens: Geography

 Queens is located on the far western portion of geographic Long Island and includes a few smaller islands, most of which are in Jamaica Bay, forming part of the Gateway National Recreation Area, which in turn is one of the National Parks of New York Harbor.
 According to the United States Census Bureau, Queens County has a total area of 178 sqmi, of which 109 sqmi is land and 70 sqmi (39%) is water.

-Brooklyn, the only other New York City borough on Long Island, lies just south and west of Queens, with Newtown Creek, an estuary that flows into the East River, forming part of the border.
+Brooklyn, the only other New York City borough on Long Island, lies just south and west of Queens.
+Newtown Creek, an estuary that flows into the East River, forms part of the border.
 To the west and north is the East River, across which is Manhattan to the west and The Bronx to the north.
 Nassau County is east of Queens on Long Island.
 Staten Island is southwest of Brooklyn, and shares only a three-mile-long water border (in the Outer Bay) with Queens.
 North of Queens are Flushing Bay and the Flushing River, connecting to the East River.
 The East River opens into Long Island Sound.
 The midsection of Queens is crossed by the Long Island straddling terminal moraine created by the Wisconsin Glacier.
 The Rockaway Peninsula, the southernmost part of all of Queens, sits between Jamaica Bay and the Atlantic Ocean, featuring 7 mi of beaches.